SlightHeadache/choctopus44/documents/buildguide.md

   3. Try to not short the battery pins.
 The battery pins are a bit closer than might be convenient.
      I managed to get a small spark when soldering in the battery during the documentation build, which thankfully didn't break anything, but is nonetheless something that one should pay attention to.
+  4. The vias in the battery traces are bigger than other vias on the board.
+This can cause the solder mask to seep into it during fabrication leaving the via exposed.
+     Should you encounter a via like that I recommend covering the via with something non-conductive, e.g. Kapton tape, as is done in the following image.

 ![battery](../images/build_guide_images/battery-cables.jpg)